HyperKuvid-Labs/alpha-stack/alpha<stack>/components/docs/tech_stack_reqs.md

 # Technical Stack Documentation

 ### Project Title
-**Karyaksham** (Sanskrit/Hindi: कार्याक्षम, meaning "Efficient" or "Capable")

-This title reflects the core user requirement for a high-performance, efficient application capable of handling demanding data processing tasks.
+**Project Sanchay**

+*(Sanchay is a Hindi word meaning "collection" or "storage," reflecting the application's core purpose of handling and processing collections of files and data.)*

+---

 ### Core Technologies

 #### **Programming Languages**

-- **Python (3.11+)**
+*   **Python (v3.10+)**
-  - **Justification:** Python is chosen for its extensive ecosystem, rapid development capabilities, and robust support for web frameworks and data science libraries.
-It will serve as the primary language for the application's API layer, business logic orchestration, and background job management.
-Its readability and vast community support make it ideal for building the user-facing components quickly.
+    *   **Justification:** Python will serve as the primary language for the application's user interface, business logic, and orchestration layer.
+Its rich ecosystem of libraries, rapid development capabilities, and ease of integration make it ideal for building the user-facing components and managing high-level workflows.
+We will leverage `asyncio` for concurrent I/O-bound tasks within the Python layer.

-- **Rust (Latest Stable)**
+*   **Rust (v1.65+ - Stable)**
-  - **Justification:** Rust is selected for its unparalleled performance, memory safety without a garbage collector, and fearless concurrency.
-It will be used to build the core file processing engine, which will be compiled into a native Python module.
-This allows CPU-bound and memory-intensive tasks to execute with the speed of a native application, directly addressing the need for processing large datasets efficiently.
+    *   **Justification:** Rust will be used to build the high-performance core engine for all file/folder processing tasks.
+Its key advantages are memory safety without a garbage collector, fearless concurrency, and C-level performance.
+This makes it the perfect choice for CPU-bound tasks like file parsing, data manipulation, and parallel directory traversal, ensuring the application can handle massive datasets efficiently and safely.

 #### **Frameworks & Libraries**

-- **Python Stack**
+*   **Python Frontend/UI**
-  - **FastAPI:** A modern, high-performance web framework for building APIs.
-Its asynchronous support is critical for handling I/O-bound operations like network requests and database calls without blocking.
-Automatic generation of interactive OpenAPI documentation is a significant plus.
-  - **PyO3:** The foundational library for creating Rust bindings for Python.
-It enables seamless, low-overhead communication between the Python interpreter and the compiled Rust code, forming the bridge of our hybrid architecture.
-  - **Celery:** A distributed task queue for running asynchronous background jobs.
-This is essential for offloading long-running file processing tasks from the API, ensuring the user interface remains responsive.
-  - **Polars:** A blazingly fast DataFrame library written in Rust.
-It is the natural choice for any data manipulation done in the Python layer, offering a significant performance advantage over Pandas and integrating well with the Rust core.
-- **Rust Stack**
+    *   **PySide6 (v6.4+)**: A modern, feature-rich library for creating native desktop applications with Qt.
+    *   **Justification:** Provides a professional, cross-platform user interface that feels native to the host OS.
+Its LGPL license is permissive for commercial applications.
+It offers a robust set of widgets and tools for building a user-friendly and responsive interface.

+*   **Python-Rust Integration**
+    *   **PyO3 (v0.18+)** with **Maturin**: The premier framework for creating Python extension modules in Rust.
+    *   **Justification:** `PyO3` provides seamless and efficient bindings between Python and Rust, allowing Python code to call Rust functions with minimal overhead. `Maturin` is a build tool that manages the entire process of compiling the Rust code and packaging it into a standard Python wheel, simplifying distribution and installation.

+*   **Rust Core Engine**
-  - **Rayon:** A data-parallelism library for Rust.
-It makes it easy to convert sequential computations into parallel ones, fully leveraging multi-core processors to speed up data processing.
+    *   **Rayon**: A data-parallelism library for Rust.
+    *   **Justification:** Effortlessly converts sequential computations (like iterating over files) into parallel ones, taking full advantage of multi-core processors to speed up processing.
-  - **Tokio:** An asynchronous runtime for Rust, essential for building high-performance, non-blocking I/O operations when reading from or writing to object storage or other network resources.
-  - **Serde:** A powerful framework for efficiently serializing and deserializing Rust data structures to and from formats like JSON, BSON, and others.
+    *   **Serde**: A framework for serializing and deserializing Rust data structures efficiently.
+    *   **Justification:** Essential for converting data between Rust structs and formats like JSON or binary formats, which might be used for configuration, caching, or inter-process communication.
+    *   **Walkdir**: A crate for efficiently walking directory trees.
+    *   **Justification:** A highly optimized alternative to the standard library's directory iterator, providing better performance and more control when scanning large and deep folder structures.
+    *   **Tokio** (Optional): An asynchronous runtime for Rust.
+    *   **Justification:** While `Rayon` is for CPU-bound parallelism, `Tokio` would be used if the Rust core needs to perform highly concurrent, non-blocking I/O operations (e.g., interacting with many network services or files simultaneously).

 #### **Databases & Storage**

+*   **Primary Database: SQLite**
+    *   **Justification:** For the initial desktop-focused application, SQLite is a perfect choice.
+It's a serverless, self-contained, and highly reliable SQL database engine.
+It requires zero configuration and stores the database in a single file, making the application portable and easy to manage.
+It's more than capable of handling metadata for millions of files.

-- **Primary Database: PostgreSQL (v15+)**
+*   **Scalable Database Option: PostgreSQL (v15+)**
-  - **Rationale:** A powerful, open-source object-relational database system known for its reliability, feature robustness, and extensibility.
-It will store user data, job metadata, application state, and configuration.
-Its support for advanced data types like JSONB is ideal for storing flexible metadata associated with processing jobs.
-- **File Storage: Object Storage (AWS S3, Google Cloud Storage, or MinIO)**
-  - **Rationale:** For storing large datasets, object storage is non-negotiable for scalability and durability.
-It decouples file storage from the application servers, allowing both to scale independently.
-Using presigned URLs for uploads/downloads will improve performance and security by offloading bandwidth from the API server.
-MinIO is an excellent self-hosted, S3-compatible alternative for development or on-premise deployments.
-- **Cache & Message Broker: Redis (v7+)**
-  - **Rationale:** Redis will serve a dual purpose: as a fast, in-memory cache for frequently accessed data and as the message broker for Celery.
-Its high performance is crucial for maintaining a low-latency task queue.
+    *   **Justification:** If the application evolves to a multi-user, client-server model, PostgreSQL offers robust performance, scalability, and advanced features.
+The application logic should be written using an ORM like `SQLAlchemy` (Python) or `Diesel` (Rust) to allow for a smooth transition from SQLite to PostgreSQL.

+*   **Object Storage: AWS S3 / MinIO**
+    *   **Justification:** For cloud-native scalability, the application should be able to process files directly from object storage.
+This decouples the processing engine from the local filesystem, enabling it to run on ephemeral cloud compute instances and handle petabyte-scale datasets.

 #### **Infrastructure & Deployment**

-- **Containerization: Docker & Docker Compose**
-  - **Rationale:** Docker will be used to containerize the Python API, Rust engine (within the Python container), and background workers.
-This ensures a consistent and reproducible environment across development, testing, and production.
-Docker Compose will orchestrate the multi-container setup for local development.
-- **Orchestration: Kubernetes (K8s)**
-  - **Rationale:** For production deployments, Kubernetes is the industry standard for automating the deployment, scaling, and management of containerized applications.
-It will allow us to independently scale the API and the processing workers based on load.
+*   **Containerization: Docker**
+    *   **Justification:** Docker will be used to create consistent, reproducible build and runtime environments.
+A multi-stage `Dockerfile` will be used to first compile the Rust core in a Rust-specific container, then copy the compiled artifacts into a lightweight Python container, resulting in an optimized final image.

-- **Cloud Provider: AWS / GCP / Azure**
+*   **Cloud Provider: AWS (as a primary example)**
-  - **Rationale:** A major cloud provider offers the managed services (Kubernetes, PostgreSQL, Object Storage, Redis) needed to run the application reliably and scalably, reducing operational overhead.
-- **CI/CD: GitHub Actions or GitLab CI**
-  - **Rationale:** A robust CI/CD pipeline is essential for automation and quality assurance.
-The pipeline will lint, test, build a multi-stage Docker image (compiling Rust first, then adding it to the Python image), and deploy the application to staging and production environments.
+    *   **Justification:** AWS provides a mature and comprehensive suite of services.
+For a scalable deployment, we would use:
+        *   **Amazon EC2/Fargate:** For running the application containers.
+        *   **Amazon S3:** For scalable and durable object storage.
+        *   **Amazon RDS for PostgreSQL:** For a managed, scalable database service.

+*   **CI/CD Pipeline: GitHub Actions**
+    *   **Justification:** Tightly integrated with GitHub, providing a simple yet powerful way to automate building, testing, and deployment.
+The pipeline will be configured to build and test both the Rust and Python code, package the application, and deploy it to a target environment.

+---

 ### Architecture Overview

 #### **System Design Pattern**

-- **Hybrid Monolith with Asynchronous Task Processing**
-  - **Rationale:** The application starts as a "majestic monolith" where the core API is a single deployable unit, reducing initial complexity.
-However, it's designed for scalability from the ground up by decoupling all heavy computation into an asynchronous task queue.
-This pattern provides a clear path to evolve into a microservices architecture if and when the need arises, by splitting the workers or API components into separate services.
+**Modular Monolith with a Native Extension Core**

+The application will be designed as a single deployable unit (a monolith) but with strong internal boundaries separating its key responsibilities.
+This approach simplifies development and deployment initially while allowing for future separation into microservices if needed.
+The core of the architecture is the Rust engine, which acts as a compiled native extension, ensuring that performance-critical code is cleanly isolated.

 #### **Components & Data Flow**

-1.  **UI (React/Vue.js):** The user-facing single-page application where users upload files and manage processing jobs.
-2.  **API Gateway (e.g., Nginx, Traefik):** The entry point for all incoming traffic.
-Handles SSL termination, load balancing, and routing requests to the FastAPI backend.
-3.  **Python API (FastAPI):**
-    - Handles user authentication (e.g., using JWT).
-    - Provides REST endpoints for managing jobs.
-    - When a job is initiated, it generates a presigned URL for the user to upload the file directly to Object Storage.
-    - After upload confirmation, it creates a job entry in PostgreSQL and dispatches a task to the Celery queue.
-4.  **Message Broker (Redis):** Holds the queue of processing tasks, decoupling the API from the workers.
-5.  **Processing Workers (Celery):**
-    - Python processes that listen for tasks on the queue.
-    - Upon receiving a task, the worker invokes the **Rust Engine**.
-    - The worker manages the overall job lifecycle, updating the status in PostgreSQL (e.g., `RUNNING`, `COMPLETED`, `FAILED`).
-6.  **Rust Engine (PyO3 Module):**
-    - A high-performance library called directly from the Python worker.
-    - Streams the input file from Object Storage.
-    - Performs the CPU-bound data transformations in memory.
-    - Streams the processed output back to a new location in Object Storage.
-7.  **Database (PostgreSQL):** The source of truth for all metadata, including user accounts, job definitions, and status.
-8.  **Object Storage (S3/MinIO):** Stores all raw and processed file data.
+1.  **User Interface (PySide6)**: The user interacts with the GUI to specify target directories, configure processing jobs, and view results.
+2.  **Application Logic (Python)**: This layer acts as the orchestrator.
+It receives commands from the UI, manages job queues, and prepares data to be sent to the core engine.
+It uses `asyncio` to remain responsive while waiting for long-running tasks.
+3.  **Python-Rust Bridge (PyO3)**: This is the interface layer where Python objects are converted into Rust data structures and function calls are made to the compiled Rust library (`.so` or `.pyd` file).
+4.  **Rust Core Engine (Rust)**: This is the workhorse.
+It receives instructions and data (e.g., a root path), and uses `Rayon` and `walkdir` to perform parallel processing on the filesystem.
+It is completely stateless and performs computations without being affected by Python's Global Interpreter Lock (GIL).
+5.  **Metadata Store (SQLite)**: Both the Rust engine (via a crate like `rusqlite`) and the Python layer (via `sqlite3` module) can interact with the SQLite database to store and retrieve file metadata, job status, and processing results.

-**Data Flow (Example: CSV Filtering)**
+**Data Flow Example (File Duplication Check):**
-1. User clicks "Upload" in the UI.
+*   User selects a folder `/path/to/data` in the UI.
-2. UI requests a presigned upload URL from the FastAPI API.
-3. UI uploads the large CSV file directly to the provided S3 URL.
-4. On successful upload, the UI calls the `/jobs` endpoint with the S3 file path and processing parameters (e.g., filter `country == "India"`).
-5. FastAPI creates a job in PostgreSQL with status `PENDING` and pushes a task to Celery.
+*   The Python application logic receives this path.
-6. A Celery worker picks up the task, reads the job details, and calls the Rust function `process_csv(s3_path, params)` via PyO3.
+*   Python calls the Rust function `find_duplicates("/path/to/data")` via the `PyO3` bridge.
-7. The Rust engine streams the CSV from S3, applies the filter using its parallel processing capabilities, and streams the resulting data to a new file in S3.
-8. Once finished, the worker updates the job status in PostgreSQL to `COMPLETED` and stores the output file path.
-9. The UI, which has been polling the `/jobs/{id}` endpoint, sees the `COMPLETED` status and displays a download link to the user.
+*   The Rust Core Engine spawns multiple threads using `Rayon` to walk the directory, calculate file hashes in parallel, and identify duplicates.
+*   The results (a list of duplicate files) are returned to Python as a Python object.
+*   The Python layer displays the results in the UI and stores them in the SQLite database for history.

 #### **Integration & APIs**

-- **Primary API:** A **RESTful API** served by FastAPI.
-It will be self-documented via OpenAPI/Swagger UI, providing a clear contract for the frontend and any potential third-party integrations.
-- **Internal Integration:** The integration between Python and Rust will be via a direct **Foreign Function Interface (FFI)** managed by PyO3.
-This is not a network call but a highly efficient in-process function call, minimizing latency between the orchestrator and the engine.
+*   **Internal API:** The primary "API" is the function boundary between Python and Rust defined using `PyO3`.
+This API will be strongly typed and well-documented within the codebase.
+*   **External API (Optional): REST API via FastAPI**
+    *   For headless operation or integration with other services, a `FastAPI` server can be wrapped around the Python application logic.
+This would expose endpoints like `POST /jobs` to start a new processing task and `GET /jobs/{job_id}` to check its status, allowing the powerful Rust core to be controlled programmatically.

 ---